Lotpath/Strappy/README.md

 * Under Servers, select User Local IIS Web Server but uncheck Use IIS Express.
 Click the Create Virtual Directory button.
 * Under Start Action, select Start URL and copy-paste the URL from Project Url below.
 Save and close the property page.
 * Under References, delete them all.
 Remember, there is no server-side code here.
-* Clone the Strappy repository and copy its contents into the root folder of your web project.
+* Clone the Strappy repository and copy the contents of the `src` directory into the root of your web project.
 * Back in Visual Studio, click the "Show All Files" icon in the Solution Explorer toolbar.
 Ctrl-click to select index.html and NgApp, right-click, and select Include in Project.
 Click the "Show All Files" icon again to hide any other hidden files or folders.
 * From Package Manager Console, execute these two commands to install Bower and add its location to your path: